MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush.md

 ## 4. Run your app

-And that's it!
-All users running your app will receive the update using the experience you configured in step #2.
+Once these steps are complete, all users running your app will receive the update using the experience you configured in step #2.
 For more details, refer to the [CLI][cli] and client SDK documentation
 ([Cordova][cordova], [React Native][react-native]).</p>

  [cordova]:https://github.com/Microsoft/cordova-plugin-code-push#getting-started